The Secret Life of the American Teenager: Season 3

-In season three, everyone finds out Adrian is pregnant with Ben's baby, except for Amy.
-So, Ben and Amy continue to date and start considering taking their relationship to the next level, while Ben struggles to tell Amy about Adrian.
-George and Anne Juergens have officially divorced and Anne lives closer to her mother while George stays at the house with Amy and Ashley.
+In season three, Adrian is pregnant with Ben's baby.
+Ben and Amy rekindle their relationship and start considering taking their physical relationship further.
+Amy gets an opportunity to attend a music program for single mothers and will be in New York for six weeks, where Ben tells her about Adrian's pregnancy.
+George and Anne Juergens have officially divorced.
+Anne moves closer to her mother, while George remains home with Amy and Ashley.
 Ashley drops out of school and begins homeschooling herself.
-Kathleen Bowman's husband goes to Zimbabwe for a medical mission to bring aid to third-world people and returns in the season finale with a proposal that he and Kathleen return to live and explore the world.
-Kathleen is hesitant to accept, not wanting to leave Grace and Tom behind by themselves.
-Towards the middle of the season, Amy and Ricky begin to date, and everyone is doubtful that Ricky will be faithful.
-Adrian and Ben decide to get married and the ceremony occurs near the end of the season.
-In the two-part season finale, Ben and Adrian are living together in their condo and Adrian begins to sense that something might be wrong with their baby.
-They decide to call the doctor, who has them meet her at the hospital as soon as possible.
-Adrian gives birth to their stillborn daughter.
-They named her Mercy.
+Jeff goes to Zimbabwe for a mission to bring medical aid to people in developing countries.
+Due to Adrian's pregnancy, Ben and Amy officially end their relationship.
+Eventually, Amy and Ricky begin to date, but concerns arise due to Ricky's unfaithful past.
+Due to the baby's imminent arrival, Adrian and Ben get married and move into a condo together.
+Adrian expresses concern that something might be wrong with their baby.
+They call their doctor, who has them meet her at the hospital.
+Adrian gives birth to their stillborn daughter, whom they name Mercy.
 Amy and Ricky have sex after getting home from the hospital.